CU-BISON-LAB/sequoia/sequoia/README.md

 parts of the source code, as described in the **Folder Hierarchy** below.

 All of the scheduling policies we have implemented here make decisions when pulling chain invocations out of Kafka queues, in the Policy Framework component of the Consumer script.
-If multiple queues are needed to implement a new policy, the queue placement logic in `producer_workload_burst.py:pushEvents(...)` and `serial_consumer.py:subThread(...)`
+If multiple queues are needed to implement a new policy, the queue placement logic in `serial_consumer.py:enqueue_invocation(...)`

 ## Dependencies